 Project Managers: For project managers, setting KPIs is crucial for the seamless operation of tasks and achieving project objectives.
 KPIs offer a clear roadmap of expected results, diluting complex projects into manageable chunks.
 They provide project managers a way to measure if the team is on the right track or if adjustments are needed thereby minimizing risks involved.

 After choosing your KPIs for project management, you or your project managers must monitor them.

 You could start by creating an Excel KPI dashboard.
 But if your project is complex with large budgets, needs several stakeholders and resources, and involves numerous schedule restrictions and task dependencies, then you need a more robust project management approach!

 That’s when we come into play with ClickUp.
-Our software provides you with the KPI reporting you need, whatever that is.
+Our KPI software provides you with the KPI reporting you need, whatever that is.
 And ClickUp’s collection of project management templates gives you a head start.
 It streamlines setting up projects with the configuration your KPI reports feed on.

 Additionally, ClickUp allows you to associate tasks from different teams with a single, measurable target.
 Together with clearly-set timelines, our software enables you to track goals automatically.
 But it doesn’t stop there!
 Use ClickUp to track phase completion and even OKRs.

 Link tasks to goals.
 Then, organize related goals into folders for automatic, overall progress tracking in a single location.
 Give it a try to ClickUp Goals and discover what proper monitoring of KPIs for project management looks like!